tichavskym/sur/README.md

 Also, download the dataset [from URL](https://www.fit.vutbr.cz/study/courses/SUR/public/projekt_2023-2024/) and store it into `data/` directory.

+If you want to use audio augmentation, download [Room Impulse Response and Noise Database](https://www.openslr.org/28/) and extract it into `RIRS_NOISES/` directory.

 ## Usage

 To launch training of Gaussian Mixture Model (GMM) for speaker recognition, run the following command: